bifurcationkit/BifurcationKitDocs.jl/docs/src/tutorials/tutorials3b.md

 We wish to make two remarks at this point.
 The first is that an initial guess is composed of a space time solution and of the guess for the period `Th` of the solution.
 Note that the argument `2.7` is a guess for the amplitude of the orbit.

 ```@example TUTBRUmanual
-# orbit initial guess from guessFromHopf, is not a vector, so we reshape it
+# orbit initial guess from guess_from_hopf, is not a vector, so we reshape it
 orbitguess_f2 = reduce(vcat, orbitguess2)
 orbitguess_f = vcat(vec(orbitguess_f2), Th) |> vec